Tropical Fish

 Temperament / Behavior : They will fight with other dwarf angelfish in the home aquarium.
 They do best kept one dwarf per tank.

-Tank Size : 30 gallon (114 liters) minimum for one dwarf angel, much larger if you plan on keeping multiples.
+Aquarium Size : 30 gallon (114 liters) minimum for one dwarf angel, much larger if you plan on keeping multiples.
 The Eibli Angelfish would do better in a 55 gallon tank since it can get a bit bigger than other dwarf angelfish.

-Compatible Tank Mates : Avoid keeping them with larger eels, lionfish or any fish large enough to eat them.
+Tank Mates : Avoid keeping them with larger eels, lionfish or any fish large enough to eat them.
 Keeping them in a reef tank seems to be hit or miss, use caution.
 They might nip clam mantles, soft corals and zoanthids.
 It's not recommended to keep more than one dwarf angelfish per tank because of aggression.

 Fish Disease : Saltwater Fish Disease - Diagnose, Symptoms and Treatment.
 A quarantine tank is a must!
 They can easily get cryptocaryon when stressed.
 Provide stable water parameters, highly nutritious foods and a uv sterilizer might help.

-Diet / Fish Food : Omnivorous, but try to give them a balanced diet of algae and meaty marine foods.
+Diet / Foods : Omnivorous, but try to give them a balanced diet of algae and meaty marine foods.
 They should eventually accept vitamin enriched flake foods, frozen and live foods.
 Having live rock is a great idea because it will provide grazing opportunities.
 Try for at least two small feedings every day.

 Tank Region : All over the tank, likes to have hiding places in the rock work.